wirawansanusi/jobtest/README.md

 # Nordic Barista Cup
-Front-end website development test from Shape A/S.
+Front-end website development test from HTML 24.

 ##Installation
 Since this is a front-end website test.